Fatimid art: Building Inscriptions

-Fatimid Manuscript
+Manuscripts

 The prevalence of books within the Fatimid empire was demonstrated by the existence of the Dār al-’Ilm, or the House of Knowledge.
 In 1045 CE, the Dār al-’Ilm was reported to contain 6,500 volumes of scientific and literary subjects.
 When the Fatimid Dynasty dissolved during the twelfth century, the libraries and collections of books that existed in Cairo were dispersed, making it difficult to locate any complete manuscripts.
 Only fragments of text and paper are able to provide information of the content and style of Fatimid manuscripts.
 It is rare to have an example of both text and illustrations of the same page, which makes it difficult to gather information about illuminated manuscripts.
 In some cases, it is possible that illustrations were added to an already existing text at a later date.
 Fatimid illustration style can be demonstrated by one surviving piece of paper, which was excavated in Cairo.
 This single sheet of paper has drawings on both sides; one side showing a lion, and the other, a hare.
 While it is unclear whether this page originated in a book, potentially of scientific or zoological subject matter, it is an example of larger patterns of naturalist and figural representation within Fatimid art.

-The Blue Koran
+The Blue Quran

 The Fatimid caliphate, ruling Egypt from 969 to 1171, was based in what is today’s Tunisia in the early tenth century.
 The caliphs were known for their generous patronage of artworks for extravagant ceremonies.
 Unfortunately, very few manuscripts and buildings survived to explicate the sudden artistic flourish.
 The only extant architectural monument from the early Fatimid period is a mosque in al-Mahdiyya, Tunisia.
-Although little is known about Fatimid manuscripts, one of the most recognizable Islamic manuscripts, the Blue Koran, has been attributed by Jonathan Bloom to tenth-century Tunisia under the Fatimid patronage.
+Although little is known about Fatimid manuscripts, one of the most recognizable Islamic manuscripts, the Blue Quran, has been attributed by Jonathan Bloom to tenth-century Tunisia under the Fatimid patronage.

-The Blue Koran was originally composed of 600 leaves, each measuring 30 cm x 40 cm.
+The Blue Quran was originally composed of 600 leaves, each measuring 30 cm x 40 cm.
 Only thirty-seven pages are extant but scattered across the world.
 Each horizontal indigo parchment leaf is marked by fifteen lines of gold Kufic script that are of the same length; ends of the verses are decorated with silver medallions, besides which there are no additional ornamentations.

-The Blue Koran is notable for its intense blue color that has lasted for thousands of years.
+The Blue Quran is notable for its intense blue color that has lasted for thousands of years.
 Most scholars have concluded that the parchment was dyed indigo.
 Cheryl Porter, an expert in Islamic book conservation, pointed out that dyeing parchment was next to impossible as it would leave the parchment freckled.
-Through experimentation, Joan Wright, a paper conservator at the Museum of Fine Arts in Boston, was able to recreate an even indigo color of similar shade of the Blue Koran on parchment by simply rubbing the color onto it.
+Through experimentation, Joan Wright, a paper conservator at the Museum of Fine Arts in Boston, was able to recreate an even indigo color of similar shade of the Blue Quran on parchment by simply rubbing the color onto it.